drufball/yosai/_drafts/threshold.md

 A twig snapped to Denri's left and her head shot up, body filling with adrenaline.
 Hattori stood at the edge of the trees, frozen as he looked around.
 It seemed no one had heard his misstep.
 Denri rolled her eyes and then slid under the canvas and into the tent.

 Denri rifled through the Blades' belongings, starting with the packs that were stacked against the tent wall.
-The tengu hunters were on the lookout for a sensing device as well, but Denri didn't think the Blades would risk bringing the sensing device into a fight.
+The tengu hunters were on the lookout for a sensing device as well, but Denri didn't think the Blades would risk bringing it into a fight.
 They wouldn't need it up close anyways.

 Denri made it through the packs without finding anything out of the ordinary.
 She started tossing the bedrolls left and right, still with no success.
-Denri started to worry that the Blades had carried the device with them.
+Maybe the Blades had carried the device with them after all.

 There was a loud thud outside the tent, followed by a scramble of feet and a flurry of wings. _Help!_

 Denri pulled her folded triple staff from her waist and ripped open the front flap of the tent.
 Hattori was lying on the ground, backing hastily away from a mountain impersonating a man.
 A mountain wrapped in metal and moving with the quiet ease of a cat.
 He looked up at the sound of the tent flap and Denri felt 20 pounds heavier.
 Even his gaze was physically imposing.
 The sword hanging at his side glowed a faint silver.

-Hattori flipped onto all fours and tried to scramble towards her. _Time to get out of here!_ As he ran, the Blade took a step forward and swung his sword, arcing up from the ground towards Hattori's back.
+Hattori flipped onto all fours and tried to scramble toward her. _Time to get out of here!_ As he ran, the Blade took a step forward and swung his sword, arcing up from the ground towards Hattori's back.

 There wasn't time to think.
 Denri's body tensed and she shifted forwards, reappearing between Hattori and the onrushing blade.
 She brought her staff up, holding two of the rods and pulling the chain between them taught to catch the blow.
 The chain held for a heartbeat.
-Long enough for Denri to Eizo's voice in her mind, reminding her not to block.
-She staggered back into Hattori, pulling her head back just as the blade flared with light and cut through the chain like butter.
-She felt the passing wind against her chin as the blade arced toward the sky.
+Long enough for Denri to hear Eizo's voice in her mind, reminding her not to block.
+She staggered back into Hattori, pulling her head out of the way just as the blade flared with light and cut through the chain like butter.
+She felt the passing wind against her chin as the sword arced toward the sky.

 Denri pushed off Hattori and swung the uncut segment of her staff like a nunchuck.
 The metal rod sparked with a burst of electricity as it arced toward the man's head.
 The giant man's sword twisted in the air and snapped across his body, cutting through the other chain easily.
 The end of Denri's staff flew through the air and landed behind the man.
 Then he introduced his boot to her chest and sent her careening through the air.

 Denri landed in a heap, barely managing to hang on to the two disconnected metal rods that were the remains of her staff.
 She spit some blood from her mouth.
 "OK, I'll give you round one."
-She staggered from her feet and raised her weapons.
+She staggered to her feet and raised her weapons.
 "But at least it's finally not monsters."

-She ran forward but came up short as the Blade reached forward and grabbed Hattori from the ground.
+She ran forward but came up short as the Blade reached down and grabbed Hattori from the ground.
 The tengu kicked fruitlessly, trying to break free.
 On the man's wrist was a chunky, mechanical bracelet with a small weighted chain anchored at its center.
 As the giant knight lifted Hattori into a headlock with one arm, the chain snapped taught and pointed at the tengu.

 The device must have been sensitive enough to detect Hattori's lingering connection to Ninigi.
-The Blade's had known they were sneaking around the back the whole time.
+The Blades had known they were sneaking around the back the whole time.

 "Where is the girl?"